NES / Famicom Architecture

 The same picture with important parts labelled.
 At first, I thought the extra WRAM was for storing saves, but then I realised there are no saves in this game (and there isn’t a battery either).
 In reality, that RAM chip is used to store a decompressed level.

 Back to the NES, games like ‘Super Mario Bros 2’ and ‘Super Mario Bros 3’ shipped with the ‘MMC3’ mapper (made by Nintendo) in their cartridges.
-For comparison, MMC3 provided up to 512 KB of space for the Program ROM, up to 256 KB for Character memory and up to 8 KB for extra WRAM [18].
-You can now see why ‘Super Mario Bros 3’ differs significantly in quality compared to the first installment.
+For comparison, MMC3 provided up to 512 KB of space for the Program ROM, up to 256 KB for Character memory and up to 8 KB for extra WRAM [22].
+You can now see why ‘Super Mario Bros 3’ differs significantly in quality compared to the first instalment.

 All in all, while this console may appear limited while examining its internal features, Nintendo made sure it could adapt as technology evolves.
 On the other side, while this technique helped to keep the costs down of the console, it shifted part of the burden to the game cartridge.
 So, game quality and cartridge costs were two concerns game studios had to balance.